BillKrat/copilot-notepad/NotebookAI.ProjectSetup/ProjectSetup.md

 ﻿# ProjectSetup Tool Guide

 Centralize all environment configuration in one place.
-The `NotePadAI.ProjectSetup` console app reads developer-local User Secrets and generates the client and server configuration files required by the solution—without committing secrets.
+The `NotebookAI.ProjectSetup` console app reads developer-local User Secrets and generates the client and server configuration files required by the solution—without committing secrets.

 What it generates
 - Client (Angular: `notebookai.client`)